Products Affected - Description

 - Hospira has all sufentanil 50 mcg/mL presentations on back order and the company cannot estimate a release date.2

-- Akorn has Sufenta 50 mcg/mL 1 mL ampules on back order and the company cannot estimate a release date.3
+- Akorn has Sufenta 50 mcg/mL 2 mL ampules on back order and the company estimates a release date in mid-October 2014.3

 Implications for Patient Care